Voice Search Is Eating SEO

 Voice search isn't disrupting SEO.
 It's ending it.
 The ranking game worked because search results were list-based.
 AI answers are summary-based.
 You can't optimize for a summary the same way you optimize for a list.

 The brands winning voice search in 2026 aren't doing traditional SEO.
-They're building cited authority, writing with AI confidence, and treating their entire site as a knowledge graph instead of a blog.
+They're building cited authority, writing with AI confidence, and treating their entire site as a knowledge graph.
 That's a different job, with different metrics, and different outcomes.
 The sooner you shift, the sooner you stop losing traffic to a channel you thought you owned.